sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

 To share and reuse the check and handler like code, [save them to files][6] and start building a [monitoring as code repository][7].

+Learn more about the [Sensu Sumo Logic Handler][19] dynamic runtime asset.
-Configure a [Sumo Logic dashboard][10] to search, view, and analyze the Sensu data you're sending to your Sumo Logic HTTP Logs and Metrics Source.
+You can also configure a [Sumo Logic dashboard][10] to search, view, and analyze the Sensu data you're sending to your Sumo Logic HTTP Logs and Metrics Source.

 [1]: https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source